setlog/tus-example/README.md

 That was simple enough, wasn't it?

-## Uploading files to Google Cloud
+## Uploading files to the Google Cloud

-Now we adopt the example to upload the files onto Google Cloud.
+Now we adopt the example to upload the files to the Google Cloud.
 I assume that you are familiar with the basic Cloud concepts and omit the part with getting access to it.
 You need at least a service account key with the permission to read and write files to the bucket.
-Let assume you have generated this key and saved it into the file _google-credentials.json_ Put this filename into the environment variable in _main.go_ and create the client to operate with the bucket:
+Let us assume you have generated this key and saved it into the file _google-credentials.json_ Put this filename into the environment variable in _main.go_ and create the client to operate with the bucket:

 ```go
 import (